am-central-365/pl4kotlin/src/test/kotlin/com/amcentral365/pl4kotlin/integrationTests/README.md

 [Maven Build Lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html)
 page

-Test case file names must be prefixed or suffixed with "IT" ot "ITCase":
+Test case file names must be prefixed or suffixed with "IT" or "ITCase":
-ITCaseBlah, ITBlah, BlahIT, and BlahITCase are examples of integration test Blah.
+ITCaseBlah, ITBlah, BlahIT, and BlahITCase are examples of an integration test Blah.

 ##### Gradle notes
 ```build.gradle``` defines integration tests a part of the ```check``` task.